khalmurad/qr-generator/README.md

 3. The form is submitted to the server.
 4. The server validates the input again.
 5. A QR code is generated using the endroid/qr-code library.
-6. The QR code is embedded in a PDF document along with the title and URL.
+6. The QR code is embedded in a PDF document using TCPDF along with the title.
 7. The PDF is sent to the user for download.
-8. Temporary files are cleaned up.
+8. Temporary files are cleaned up automatically.

+## Project Structure

+- `index.php` - The main entry point and user interface
+- `generate.php` - Handles QR code and PDF generation
+- `style.css` - CSS styles for the application
+- `script.js` - Client-side JavaScript for validation and form handling
+- `fonts/` - Contains Times New Roman fonts used for PDF generation
+- `qrcodes/` - Directory for temporary QR code storage (created automatically)
+- `nginx.conf` - Sample Nginx configuration

+## Security Features

+- Input validation on both client and server side
+- URL validation using filter_var
+- Automatic cleanup of temporary files
+- Nginx configuration with security headers and access restrictions

 ## License